crackberryq/Bactomics_HybAs/README.md

+> **⚠️ Technical Prerequisites: Intermediate Level**
+> This workflow runs in a Linux environment (Ubuntu or WSL).
+While the bioinformatic steps are automated, **working knowledge of the command line and Conda/Mamba package management is required.**
+>
+> *Note: Users may occasionally encounter system-specific Conda installation bugs (e.g., dependency conflicts, shell initialization) that are unrelated to the Bactomics code.
+Troubleshooting these environmental issues requires intermediate technical expertise.*

 # Bactomics: The Engineering Genomics Suite

 **Bactomics** is a modular bioinformatics platform purpose-built for **geotechnical engineers**, **construction biotechnologists**, and researchers working with **Microbially Induced Calcite Precipitation (MICP)**.